raspberrypi/documentation/configuration/external-storage.md

 By default, your Raspberry Pi automatically mounts some of the popular file systems such as FAT, NTFS, and HFS+ at the `/media/pi/<HARD-DRIVE-LABEL>` location.

+NOTE: Raspberry Pi OS Lite does not implement automounting.

 To set up your storage device so that it always mounts to a specific location of your choice, you must mount it manually.

 ## Mounting a storage device